Ranger Restart and Coronavirus FAQ - Student

 Classes and Academics

-Will classes be online in the fall?
+Will classes be online in the Spring?

 We will not be fully online unless required by the health department.
 To provide the safest learning environment, we are changing some courses typically taught in person to online in the fall.

 Yes, there are adjustments being made in terms of how courses will be delivered as well as room locations for courses that will be held on campus.
-We hope to complete this process by the end of July.

 I noticed there are two types of online classes, what is the difference?